 Currently, a competitor named GTL is challenging a Securus patent in the United States Trial and Appeals Board and misrepresenting the Securus position in well-circulated press releases.
 This piece seeks to straighten the record and correct some of GTL’s inaccurate statements.

 For example, GTL announced that the United States Trail and Appeals Board (PTAB) had validated their patent enabling GTL to move forward with efforts to see redress against Securus.
 Rather, there is no opportunity for seeking damages against Securus because the court is stayed; neither did the court “validate” anything.

 Additionally, GTL has represented that their 55 claims against Securus technology on video visitation monitoring have been upheld by the courts.
-Rather, the court has declined to review those claims.
-Further, Securus analysis indicates that GTL have only one, single unique claim, with many sub-claims.
 The figure they are floating around is a clear exaggeration of the issue used to convince an ignorant public that such a large number of violations must be supportable.

 GTL has stated that these claims were identified by PTAB as “patentable”, when the board has made no such statement, rather the board simply elected not to review these claims.